 We offer several programs for students pre-K through college.
-We can accommodate up to 50 students at one time.
-Call us if you'd like to learn more about any of these programs.
+Because we only host one class or school (up to 50 students) at a time, we can tailor our programs to meet the class's needs.
+Call us if you'd like to learn more about or discuss any of these programs.
 For pricing information and to book a trip, please download the reservation form below.

 Our Littlest Historians

 For many of our littlest visitors, this is often their first introduction to history.
 We want it to be fun.
 Storytime, a scavenger hunt, a fireside chat and, of course, a visit to the chickens.
 Approximately 1 hour in length.